cyrilondon/rover-project/README.md

 }
 ```

 On the right side of the hexagon, the **secondary ports** and **secondary adapters** define the way the application itself communicates with the outside world.
-It could be by example how the application is sending events to a middleware or how it is storing its data in a persistent repository.
+It could be for example how the application is sending events to a middleware or how it is storing its data in a persistent repository.

-In this context, the application should NOT depend on those external systems but in contrast exposes some ports or interfaces (the secondary or out ports) to be implemented by the adapters.
+In this context, the application should NOT depend on those external systems.
+Instead, it should expose ports or interfaces (the secondary or out ports) that need to be implemented by the adapters.

-In our case, the rover application will store its <code>Rover</code> and <code>Plateau</code> entities respectively via the [InMemoryRoverRepositoryImpl](src/main/java/com/game/infrastructure/persistence/impl/InMemoryRoverRepositoryImpl.java) and the [InMemoryPlateauRepositoryImpl.java](src/main/java/com/game/infrastructure/persistence/impl/InMemoryPlateauRepositoryImpl.java) but does NOT depend on them directly.
+In our case, at the end, the rover application will store its <code>Rover</code> and <code>Plateau</code> entities respectively via the [InMemoryRoverRepositoryImpl](src/main/java/com/game/infrastructure/persistence/impl/InMemoryRoverRepositoryImpl.java) and the [InMemoryPlateauRepositoryImpl.java](src/main/java/com/game/infrastructure/persistence/impl/InMemoryPlateauRepositoryImpl.java) but does NOT depend on them directly.

  On the other hand, the application exposes two interfaces or ports [RoverRepository](src/main/java/com/game/domain/model/repository/RoverRepository.java) and [PlateauRepository](src/main/java/com/game/domain/model/repository/PlateauRepository.java)  which are to be implemented by the adapters.